tazee/tazee.github.io/yt-tools/index.md

 ### Pivot Center Parent Axis<br>
 Pivot moves the 3D Cursor position to the position of the active object and sets the Pivot Point to Cursor.
 Set Orientation to Parent.

-## Hit Mesh Element
+## Pick Mesh Element
-Hit Mesh Element sets the position of the hit element on the mesh by clicking the mouse on the Mesh object to Active Element, 3D Cursor, or Object Origin.
-Once Hit Mesh Elements is executed, mouse clicks are processed as hit test events until the tool is released.
-If you want to continue operations such as transform tools, you must release Hit Mesh Elements once.
-You can release the tool by pressing the ESCAPE key, right-clicking the mouse, or pressing the Hit Mesh Elements button.
+Pick Mesh Element sets the position of the hit element on the mesh by clicking the mouse on the Mesh object to Active Element, 3D Cursor, or Object Origin.
+Once Pick Mesh Elements is executed, mouse clicks are processed as hit test events until the tool is released.
+If you want to continue operations such as transform tools, you must release Pick Mesh Elements once.
+You can release the tool by pressing the ESCAPE key, right-clicking the mouse, or pressing the Pick Mesh Elements button.
 <div align="left">
 <img src="images/HitMeshElement.gif"/>
 </div>